-"That was kind of a touching moment," says Justin, "because that was kind of my story."
+"That was kind of a touching moment," says Jason, "because that was kind of my story."

-Justin shared about the days his own dad was in prison.
+Jason shared about the days his own dad was in prison.
 He had no memories of tossing a football together, either.
-But Justin built a relationship with his dad from a distance—largely through Angel Tree.
+But Jason built a relationship with his dad from a distance—largely through Angel Tree.
 Even when feelings of abandonment and shame started seeping in, he knew he was loved by his parents and by God.